bhagyaunnikrishnan/QR-Code_Generator/README.md

 # QR-Code_Generator
-A simple OR-Code generator made using python
+A simple QR-Code generator made using python